You need to obtain a building permit using the Single-Family Dwelling Application Package for the following project.

 - The application must be signed by the legal owner of the property as well as the applicant.

 - If applicable, contact Technical Safety Authority of Saskatchewan (TSASK) for inspections and permits for gas or electrical work.

 - Alterations to designated heritage properties will require a Heritage Alteration Permit in addition to a building permit.
 In some cases, a building permit may not be required if the scope of the heritage property alterations is limited to siding, roofing materials and windows.

 - Submit your application through our new online eBuild software or in-person at City Hall.
 The City will review your application to ensure it meets all building, heritage, zoning, landscaping, engineering, environmental, disposal, assessment, open space and utility regulations and/or bylaws.

 Once your application is approved, you will receive an email advising you of the permit fee (be sure to check your junk mail folder).
 Payment can be made online for eBuild customers, over the phone, or at the permit counter on the main floor of City Hall.
 Please note, the permit is not issued until you have paid the fee.
 Once issued, the applicable permits and approved drawings will be sent to you via email.

 Construction cannot begin until the permit is issued.
 If work starts prior to issuing of a building permit, you will be subject to a surcharge.

 $9 /m2, $100 minimum

-If Plans are submitted electronically, they must adhere to formatting standards and digital submission security requirements.
+When submitting plans electronically through eBuild, they must adhere to formatting standards, naming conventions and digital submission security requirements.
 This will enable the software to identify drawings and organize large projects more efficiently.